philibus-dev/node-angular-docker-boilerplate/readme.md

 IMPORTANT!
 Don't forget `https://` in the beginning of "Domain"

-## Run Project Inside Docker Container
+## Setup for Running Project Inside Docker Container

 Docker will connect to the MongoDB database, start NodeJS and start the Angular application.

+An example `docker-compose.yml` file has been provided, but you will need to populate it with your own credentials provided from Auth0, specifically:
+- AUTHO_CLIENT_ID=<AUTH0 clientId>
+- AUTHO_SECRET=<AUTH0 secret>
+- AUTHO_DOMAIN=<AUTH0 domain>

 1. Install Docker: `https://docs.docker.com/get-docker/`.
 Then run that Docker client.